multifreded/hv20/day22/README.md

 ### A strange quoting app

-The archive contained a single file: An ELF x86 executable with the name
+The archive contains a single file: An ELF x86 executable with the name
 _padawanlock_:

 ```sh